pokt-network/pocket/docs/specs/utility/README.md

 type ApplicationStakeMsg interface {
-  GetPublicKey()  PublicKey       # The public cryptographic id of the custodial account GetStakeAmount() BigInt         # The amount of uPOKT put in escrow GetRelayChains() RelayChain[]   # The flavor(s) of Web3 hosted by this application GetGeoZone() LocationIdentifier # The general geolocation identifier of the application GetNumOfNodes() int8            # The number of ServiceNodes per session }
+  GetPublicKey()  PublicKey       # The public cryptographic id of the custodial account GetStakeAmount() BigInt         # The amount of uPOKT put in escrow GetRelayChains() RelayChain[]   # The flavor(s) of Web3 consumed by this application GetGeoZone() LocationIdentifier # The general geolocation identifier of the application GetNumOfNodes() int8            # The number of ServiceNodes per session }
 ```

 Once successfully staked and a new SessionBlock is created, an Application is officially registered and may consume Web3 access from ServiceNodes that are assigned through the Session Protocol in the form of a request/response cycle known as a Relay.
-In order for an Application to get Session information, i.e. their assigned Fisherman and ServiceNodes, they may query a public Dispatch endpoint of any fullnode.
+In order for an Application to get Session information, i.e. their assigned Fisherman and ServiceNodes, they may query a public Dispatch endpoint of any full node.
 To ensure Pocket Network SLA backed service, the Application executes a handshake with the assigned Fishermen.
 The Application provides the Fisherman with a temporary and limited Application Authentication Token and a matching Ephemeral Private Key that is used by the Fisherman to sample the service of the Session in real time.
 Once the Application handshake is executed, the Application may use up to MaxRelaysPerSession/NumberOfServiceNodes per ServiceNode during a Session.
 If the Application maxes out the usage of all of its ServiceNodes, it is unable to Relay any further until the Session elapses.

 An Application is able to modify their initial staking values including GeoZone, RelayChain(s), NumberOfNodes, and StakeAmount by submitting a StakeMsg while already staked.
 It is important to note, a StakeAmount is only able to be modified greater than or equal to the current value.
 This allows the protocol to not have to track pieces of stake from any Application and enables an overall simpler implementation.